Krosnowsky/ordering-system/README.md

 ## Current Functionality

-In the current version, the application retrieves data from the backend to build the restaurant's menu.
+* In the current version, the application retrieves data from the backend to build the restaurant's menu.

 ## Planned Features

--Placing orders with the option to customize dishes
+* Placing orders with the option to customize dishes

--Forwarding orders to the backend for handling by another application
+* *Forwarding orders to the backend for handling by another application

--Assigning an individual order number
+* *Assigning an individual order number

 ## Technologies Used

 * react.js

--react router
+* react router

--axios (for backend connection)
+* axios (for backend connection)